wonderlic/swagger-validation/README.md

 this implementation may change if / when it gets pulled into swagger-node-express).**
 2. On each method inside swagger, call into one of the helper methods.
 3. Modify swagger-node-express directly.
-While this would have the same benefit that, by default, all methods will have their request validated against the parameters specified automatically, this is a non-standard and will be an obsoleted approach once the pull request specified above gets pulled in.
+While this would have the same benefit that, by default, all methods will have their request validated against the parameters specified automatically, this is **non-standard** and will be deprecated once the pull request specified above gets pulled in.

 ```javascript